-Many of you might be aware of Troy Bares.
-In 2008 this native Tasmanian burst onto the scene with the self-financed debut Deadlight that is here under the microscope for review.
+Many of you might be aware of Troy Barnes.
+In 2008 this native Tasmanian burst onto the scene with the self-financed debut Deadlight here under the microscope.
 The very next year he went on to publish MONOChromacy.

-What has consistently drawn me to Deadlight over the past two years (and finally made me obtain it) has been the cover illustration.
-From a distance it always piqued my interest; the dynamic blue colour scheme by graphic designer Jessica Turale is like a beacon honing in all like-minded souls.
-After a quick perusal of the art and blurb, we have a very good idea of the territory we’re about to inhabit.
+What has consistently drawn me to Deadlight over the past two years (and finally made me grab it), is the cover illustration.
+From a distance it piques the interest: a dynamic blue color scheme by graphic designer Jessica Turale acting like a beacon.
+After a quick perusal of the art and blurb, we have a good idea of the territory on show.

-has employed the tact of imagining with little thought to verisimilitude.
-Again, this is something that can be remedied.
-When reading, I was reminded of how Stephen King once achieved this.
-After completing a preliminary draft of From a Buick 8, he took it upon himself to spend some time with real-life troopers in Troy , thereby adding some real flavour that was not just guesswork and things cobbled together from watching reams of modern Pennsylvania cop shows.
-Of course, not everyone can have these resources at their disposal, so US is ultimately to be forgiven.
+, thereby adding flavor that wasn't just guesswork and things cobbled together from reams of modern Pennsylvania cop shows.
+Of course, not everyone can have such resources at their disposal, so US is ultimately to be forgiven.
 Troy

 Things certainly crank up around page 120, as Sarah is more heavily introduced into the fray of the wicked.
 One of the positive things here is

-is no slouch when it comes to blood letting: Sarah’s lack of conscience and irrational behaviour can be grating at the start, but over the course of the novel we see how and why she has been led down this path.
-Suddenly her more erratic behaviour makes sense as we are granted a portal into the genesis of her ‘awakening’.
-At times, her method of purging humanity’s dross happily reminded me of celluloid serial ‘Jigsaw’ from the Saw franchise.
-We have the same ethical conundrums that present themselves … and killing methods that are just as effective.
+is no slouch when it comes to bloodletting: Sarah’s lack of conscience and irrational behavior can be grating at first, but over the course of the novel we see how and why this is so.
+At times, her method of purging humanity’s dross happily reminded me of Jigsaw from the Saw franchise; the same ethical conundrums present themselves … and the killing methods are just as creative.
 Troy

-After completing the novel I was in two minds: on one hand the errors can be quite jarring and make the reader recoil.
-On the other we know we’re dealing with an author who is in career infancy.
-Troy Barnes is talented, there is no doubt about that.
-And you can tell he really cares about what he is doing.
-There’s heart in Deadlight and determination.
-I imagine that by his third or forth effort, he will have found a dedicated readership and a coherent narrative that will ultimately sell books.
-For this reason Deadlight is certainly worth its purchase.
+After completing the novel I was in two minds: on one hand certain errors were jarring.
+On the other we know we’re dealing with an author who is in the infancy of their career.
+Troy Barnes is talented, and you can tell he cares about what he is doing.
+There’s both heart and determination in Deadlight.
+I imagine that by the third or fourth effort, he will discover an ambitious narrative that will ultimately sell books.
+For this reason, Deadlight is certainly worthy of purchase.